 - 15% fats

 - 20% Protein ( animal or vegetable origin)

 - 65% Complex high fibre Carbohydrates ( not including the starches )

-The proportions here are debateable amongst Nutritionists ,but as an example, as it is thought that manual workers or bodybuilders should have more protein ,and fats and sedentary workers could get a bit less .
-The body stores amino acids so protein can also be obtained from non -animal origins .
+The proportions here are debatable amongst Nutritionists, but as an example, as it is thought that manual workers or bodybuilders should have more protein and fats, and sedentary workers could get a bit less.
+The body stores amino acids, and they are available from non -animal origins.

-Starches are generally not required as they are considered “empty” or devoid of nutritional density and fibre .
-An example of an empty starch is white rice whereas an example of a good nutrient dense high fibre Carb vegetable is- Broccoli .
+Starches are generally not required and are considered “empty”, devoid of nutritional density and fibre.
+An example of an empty starch is white rice, whereas an excellent nutrient-dense high fibre Carb vegetable is- Broccoli.

 So, let’s look at the trending diets at the moment-

-- The Ketogenic diet is perhaps the most controversial due to the high proportion percentage of protein and fats compared to carbohydrates .
-The main reason for its popularity is – weight loss .
-Yes, it does work better than most other diets for this purpose .
-It relies on fresh produce so is certainly Healthier than the Standard Australian Diet . ( called the SAD diet – very sad ! )
+- The Ketogenic diet is perhaps the most controversial due to the high proportion of protein and fats compared to carbohydrates.
+The main reason for its popularity is – weight loss.
+Yes, it does work better than most other diets for this purpose.
+It relies on fresh produce, so is undoubtedly Healthier than the Standard Australian Diet. ( called the SAD diet – unfortunate! )

-It is particular useful for insulin control , therefore specific for hormone control , diabetes , weight loss and for those who have skin problems such as Acne .
-This diet is often combined with intermittent fasting for weight loss and there is increasing evidence that fasting is good for extending longevity and promoting good health.
-Although the intermittent fasting part is good ,the Keto diet itself is considered by some not to be a good long-term diet due to the high amounts of fats and proteins and is low in fruit intake .
-The typical Keto diet has these typical proportions .
+It is beneficial for insulin control, therefore specific for hormone control, diabetes, weight loss and for those who have skin problems such as Acne.
+This diet is often combined with intermittent fasting for weight loss, and there is increasing evidence that fasting is good for extending longevity and promoting good health.
+Although the irregular fasting part is good, the Keto diet itself is considered by some not to be an excellent long-term diet due to the high amounts of fats and proteins and is low in fruit intake.
+The typical Keto diet has these typical proportions.

 - 70–80% fat